eCommerce

 Extensible, Yet Affordable

-Finally, a good sales portal should be affordable, whether it's public-facing or a B2B sales portal.
+Finally, when you enhance sales portal performance, it shouldn't break the bank.
+This is true whether it's public-facing or a B2B sales portal.
 Just like moving into a new home, yes it's expensive, but if you paid cash for it, you'd hope that you'd only have utility expenses, at least until that additional deck or pool is added.

 This holds true for any Clarity-built sales portal.
 Once you purchase the portal, the only ongoing expense is your hosting fees, which you have to pay for any online web property.
 Other than that, Clarity trains you to be able to manage, enhance and add to your portal.
 We'll always be here when you want to add the pool as well!

-Marketing collateral and sales content can be used on a sales portal.
+Marketing collateral and sales materials can be used on an AI-powered sales portal with just a few clicks.

 Make the Most of Your Sales Portal